ZongxuPan/DrBox-v2-tensorflow/README.md

   > Choose the GPU to train or test the model.

 2 LOAD_PREVIOUS_POS
   > For each dataset, the network needs to select positive sample and encode them according to preset parameters of prior RBox.
-So when you use new dataset or change the parameters of prior RBox, LOAD_PREVIOUS_POS should be set to "False"; when the data and these hyperparameters are unchanged, the encoding does not need to be repeated, so LOAD_PREVIOUS_POS should be set to "True".
+So when you use new dataset or change the parameters of prior RBox, LOAD_PREVIOUS_POS should be set to "False"; when the data and these hyperparameters are unchanged, the encoding does not need to be computed repeatedly, so LOAD_PREVIOUS_POS should be set to "True" for fast implementation.

 3 USE_THIRD_LAYER
    > This parameter determines whether or not to use the multi-layer prediction.
-Set to 1 if used, otherwise set to 0.
+Set it to 1 if used, otherwise set it to 0.

 4 FPN_NET
    > This parameter determines whether or not to use the FPN structure.
-Set to 1 if used, otherwise set to 0.
+Set it to 1 if used, otherwise set it to 0.

-5 USE_FOCAL_LOSS abnd focal_loss_factor
+5 USE_FOCAL_LOSS and focal_loss_factor
    > "USE_FOCAL_LOSS" determines whether or not to use focal loss.
-Set to 1 if used and focal_loss_factor is the factor of focal loss, otherwise set "USE_FOCAL_LOSS" to 0.
+Set "USE_FOCAL_LOSS" to 1 if used and focal_loss_factor is the factor of focal loss, otherwise set "USE_FOCAL_LOSS" to 0.

-View Results and Build Your Own Dataset
+Build Your Own Dataset
 --
-Please learn about the content at https://github.com/liulei01/DRBox.
+For building your own dataset, please use the annotation tool at https://github.com/liulei01/DRBox.

 Example